 ○ New Investigators working under another investigator are eligible to apply for this award provided they can demonstrate that they have the freedom to pursue independent research goals without formal mentorship.
 Graduate students and junior postdoctoral fellows (i.e., fellows with less than 3 years of postdoctoral training by the application submission deadline) are not eligible to apply as a New Investigator.

-The anticipated direct costs budgeted for the entire period of performance for an FY19 PCRP Health Disparity Research Award will not exceed $600,000 for an award under the New Investigator category or $750,000 for an award under the Established Investigator category.
+The anticipated direct costs budgeted for the entire period of performance for an FY20 PCRP Health Disparity Research Award will not exceed $750,000.
 Refer to Section II.D.5, Funding Restrictions, for detailed funding information.